DAMO-NLP-SG/multimodal_textbook/README.md

 - Multimodal Textbook is a high-quality **pre-training corpus** that encompasses a wealth of foundational knowledge, which is presented in an **image-text interleaved format**.
 - This textbook is constructed from **2.5 years of instructional videos**, amounting to 22,000 class hours, covering six fundamental subjects, including mathematics, physics, and others.
-- In multimodal textbooks, text is transcribed from audio, and images are extracted from video's kekframe.
+- In multimodal textbooks, the text is transcribed from audio, and images are extracted from video's kekframe.
 They are closely aligned, and provide more coherent context.